Ojeniweh10/inventory-management-system-/README.md

 Upon successful authentication, you'll be directed to the main dashboard where you can start managing your inventory.
 Use the navigation menu to access different features such as adding products, managing stock movements, and generating reports.
 Follow the on-screen instructions to perform various actions such as adding new products, recording sales, and viewing reports.

+you can checkout the inventory.mp4 file to see how the application works

 ## Contributing